Aidenclark-github/AI/Schedule.md

 - NN crash course
 - Why start from Chapter 18?
 - Things to do in St. Louis (for new students)

+### 08/25/2021 (online)
+- Project and its phases
+- Poster session
+- Demo of Google Colab
+- Sharing Colab Notebook link
+- Demo of Overleaf
+- How to ask help when stuck?
+The 1 hour rule
+- Why graduate students see the course as 4300?
+- Practice Activity 1 in NN-TF
+- Q&A

 <!--
 1. **01/28**